erogenousbeef-zz/BigReactors/Roadmap.md

 ### Balance & Completion
 - (IN PROGRESS) Enricher machine.
 Consumes cyanite and some kind of liquid to produce yellorium
 - More-proper heat/radiation numbers.
 Reasonable heat production.
 See notes (on paper, sorry internet).
+- Blutonium.
+Properly integrate it into the fuel cycle, give it different properties than yellorium.

+### Graphics & UI
+- Finish the RTG for mid/early-game power.
+Should be easy with the new TE framework I've built.
+- Make the current GUI's not suck quite as much.
+Decent alignment, colors, etc.

 TODO - Beta
 -----------